German Shepherd dog fatally shot by Bay St. Louis police, chief says

 The second dog made several aggressive charges toward the officers, during which one officer fired a single shot fatally wounding the dog, the chief said.

-The dog that was secured by the officers was released to the owners later upon their arrival to the scene.
-The dog that was fatally wounded was taken to the Hancock County Animal Shelter by the on-call Animal Control officer.
+The dog secured by officers was released to its owners after they arrived to the scene.
+The dog that was killed was taken to the Hancock County Animal Shelter by the animal control officer.

 Ponthieux said Sunday the Bay St. Louis Police administration met with the dog owners and other family members.
 Details of the incident along with body cam footage were reviewed by the family, the chief said.